 The Landfill Communities Fund is an innovative tax credit scheme enabling landfill operators in England and Northern Ireland to contribute money to fund community and environmental projects situated in the vicinity of landfill sites.

-ENTRUST acts on behalf of HM Revenues & Customs as the sole regulator of the Landfill Communities Fund.
-It regulates Environmental Bodies’ activities and the works they undertake through delivering an approved project to ensure that Landfill Communities Fund monies are spent in accordance with the Landfill Tax Regulations 1996.
+ENTRUST acts on behalf of HM Revenue & Customs (HMRC) as the regulator of the Landfill Communities Fund (LCF).
+ENTRUST regulates both Environmental Bodies' (EBs') activities and the works they undertake through delivering an approved project to ensure that LCF monies are spent in accordance with the Landfill Tax Regulations 1996.
+All activity undertaken as part of the LCF is regulated by ENTRUST.

 ADEB's membership is made up of Distributive Environmental Bodies - organisations which distribute funds on behalf of one or more landfill operators, and Environmental Bodies - organisations which have registered with the Regulator ENTRUST in order to receive Landfill Communities Fund money either directly from landfill operators or from other environmental bodies.